Skip to content

 Contemporary

-Wipe clean after use with a soft, slightly damp cloth.
-Avoid prolonged soaking, detergents, and direct heat.
+Wipe after use with a soft, slightly damp cloth; avoid prolonged soaking, detergent products, and direct heat.
 Do not put in the dishwasher, oven, or microwave.

 The art of wrapping